hackergrrl/blog.eight45.net/_posts/2016-10-01-art-of-readme.markdown

 ---
 layout: post
 title:  "Art of README"
-date:   2016-09-08 10:03:00
+date:   2016-10-01 11:21:00
 categories:
 ---

-TODO: Examples!!!

-## The README
+## Etymology

 Where does the term "README" come from?

-The nomenclature dates back to *at least* the 1970s [and the PDP-10](http://pdp-10.trailing-edge.com/decuslib10-04/01/43,50322/read.me.html), though it may even reach back to the days of informative "README!" notes placed atop stacks of punchcards, describing their usage.
+The nomenclature dates back to *at least* the 1970s [and the PDP-10](http://pdp-10.trailing-edge.com/decuslib10-04/01/43,50322/read.me.html), though it may even harken back to the days of informative paper notes placed atop stacks of punchcards, "READ ME!" scrawled upon them, describing their use.

 The pattern of README appearing in all-caps is a consistent facet throughout history.
-In addition to the visual strikingness of using all-caps, UNIX systems would sort capitals before lower case letters, conveniently putting the README before the rest of the directory's content[1](1).
+In addition to the visual strikingness of using all-caps, UNIX systems would sort capitals before lower case letters, conveniently putting the README before the rest of the directory's content [1](1).

 The intent is clear: *"this is important information for the user to read before proceeding"*.

-## Art of README
+Let's explore together what constitutes "important information" in this modern age.

+## For creators, for consumers

 This is an article about READMEs.
-About what they do, about why they are an absolute necessity, and how to craft them well.
+About what they do, why they are an absolute necessity, and how to craft them well.

 This is written for module creators, for as a builder of modules, your job is to create something that will last.
 This is an inherent motivation, even if the author has no intent of sharing their work.
-Once 6 months or longer passes, a module without documentation tends to look a lot like a stranger's work.
+Once 6 months pass, a module without documentation begins to look new and unfamiliar.

 This is also written for module consumers, for every module author is also a module consumer.
 Node has a very healthy degree of interdependency: no one lives at the bottom of the dependency tree.

-Despite being focused on Node, the author contends that its lessons apply relatively cleanly to other programming ecosystems as well.
+Despite being focused on Node, the author contends that its lessons apply well to other programming ecosystems as well.

-## A massive pile of *things*: some good, some bad
+## Many modules: some good, some bad

-The node ecosystem is powered by its modules.
+The Node ecosystem is powered by its modules.

-If node was a train, it's [npm](https://npmjs.org) that arranges them into a string of boxcars, puts a locomotive behind it, and keeps it running on schedule.
-In the course of a week, node developers evaluate potentially dozens of modules for inclusion in their projects.
-This is a great deal of power being churned out in a daily basis, ripe for the plucking as fast as one can write `npm install`.
+If Node was a train, it's [npm](https://npmjs.org) that arranges them into a string of boxcars, puts a locomotive behind it, and keeps it running on schedule.
+In the course of a week, Node developers evaluate dozens of modules for inclusion in their projects.
+This is a great deal of power being churned out in a daily basis, ripe for the plucking, just as fast as one can write `npm install`.

-Like any ecosystem that is extremely accessible, the quality bar varies. npm packs away all of these modules and ship them to every port, but the number of tools stuffed into each boxcar is wide and varied: some are shining and new, others broken and rusty, and still others are somewhere in between.
+Like any ecosystem that is extremely accessible, the quality bar varies. npm does its best to nicely pack away all of these modules and ship them far and wide.
+However, the tools stuffed into each boxcar are widely varied: some are shining and new, others broken and rusty, and still others are somewhere in between.
 There are even some that we don't know what they do!

-For modules, this can take the form of inaccurate or unhelpful names (any guesses what the `fudge` module does?), no documentation, no tests, no source code comments, or even comprehensible function names.
+For modules, this can take the form of inaccurate or unhelpful names (any guesses what the `fudge` module does?), no documentation, no tests, no source code comments, or incomprehensible function names.

-Many don't even have a maintainer.
-And without a human readily on hand to answer questions and explain what a module does, and no remnants of documentation left behind, a module becomes a bizarre alien artifact, unusable and incomprehensible by the archaeologist-hackers of tomorrow.
+Many don't have an active maintainer.
+If a mdoule has no human available to answer questions and explain what a module does, combined with no remnants of documentation left behind, a module becomes a bizarre alien artifact, unusable and incomprehensible by the archaeologist-hackers of tomorrow.

-For those modules that do have documentation, the quality bar once again varies.
-Maybe it's just a one-liner description.
-Maybe it's some example code.
-All of these things are improvements, but ultimately result in the worst-case scenario for a modern day module spelunkyer: the need to dig into the source code and try to understand how the module actually works.
-Writing excellent documentation is all about keeping the users out of the source code and providing instructions sufficient to enjoy the abstractions that your module brings.
+For those modules that do have documentation, where do they fall on the quality spectrum?
+Maybe it's just a one-liner description: `"sorts numbers by their hex value"`.
+Maybe it's a snippet of example code.
+These are both improvements upon nothing, but they tend to result in the worst-case scenario for a modern day module spelunkyer: digging into the source code to try and understand how it actually works.
+Writing excellent documentation is all about keeping the users *out* of the source code by providing instructions sufficient to enjoy the wonderful abstractions that your module brings.

 Node has a "wide" ecosystem: it's largely made up of a very long list of independent do-one-thing-well modules under no flag but their own.
 There are